DouweHorsthuis/Visual_working_memory_experiment/README.md

 <h3 align="center">Visual Working Memory experiment</h3>

-<h4 align="center"> This is still a work in progress.
-Visual Working Memory experiment for Presentation® NeuroBehavioral Systems, This task is created for the Cystinosis experiment battery (2021)</h4>
+<h4 align="center"> Visual Working Memory experiment for Presentation® NeuroBehavioral Systems, This task is created for the Cystinosis experiment battery (2021)</h4>

-## This paradigm is still a work in progress
+## This paradigm works, but was scrapped from the study due to time concerns.
+This means that this paradigm never got it's timing checked and there is not eyetracking added.

 **Table of Contents**